-Ratings: Insured Underlying

-Moody's: Aaa Aa3

-S & P: AAA AA
+Ratings: Moody's: Aa2 S & P: AA+ (See "RATINGS" herein)

-(See "RA] FINGS" herein)

-In the opinion of Ballard Spahr Andrews & Ingersoll, LLP, Special Tax Counsel to the NMFA, based on an analysis of currently existing laws, regulations, decisions and interpretations and assuming, among other matters, continuing compliance with certain covenants, interest on the Series 2006B Bonds and the Series 2006C Bonds is excludable from gross income for federal income tax purposes and is not a specific item of tax preference for purposes of the federal alternative minimum tax imposed on individuals and corporations but such interest is included in earnings and profits in computing the federal alternative minimum tax imposed on certain corporations.
-In the opinion of such Special Tax Counsel to the NMFA, under existing laws, interest on the Series 2006B Bonds and the Series 2006C Bonds is excludable from net income of the owners thereof for State of New Mexico income tax purposes.
-Such Special Tax Counsel to the ownership or disposition of, or the accrual or receipt of interest on, the Series 2006B Bonds and the Series 2006C Bonds is excludable from net income of the owners thereof for State of New Mexico income tax purposes.
-Such Special Tax Counsel to the ownership or disposition of, or the accrual or receipt of interest on, the Series 2006B Bonds and the Series 2006C Bonds.
-See "TAX MATTERS" herein.
-In the opinion such Special Tax Counsel to the NMFA, interest on the Series 2006D Bonds is not excludable from gross income for federal form gross income for federal form gross income for federal form gross.
+In the opinion of Ballard Spahr Andrews & Ingersoll, LLP, Special Tax Counsel to the NMFA, based on an analysis of currently existing laws, regulations, decisions and interpretations and assuming, among other matters, continuing compliance with certain covenants, interest on the Series 2006A Bonds is excludable from gross income for federal income tax purposes and is not a specific item of tax preference for purposes of the federal alternative minimum tax imposed on individuals and corporations but such interest is included in earnings and profits in computing the federal alternative minimum tax imposed on certain corporations.
+In the opinion of such Special Tax Counsel to the NMFA, under existing laws, interest on the Series 2006A Bonds is excludable from state of New Mexico income tax purposes.
+Such Special Tax Counsel expresses no opinion regarding any other tax consequences relating to the ownership or disposition of, or the accrual or receipt of interest on, the Series 2006A Bonds.
 See "TAX MATTERS" herein.